coderbyheart/tech-women.github.io/_pages/tech-role-models-2019.md

 ---

 [Tech Women Norway]({{ site.url }}) is proud to present the *Tech Role Models 2019* which were selected in collaboration with an independent jury and presented at the [_Ada Lovelace mini-conference 2019_](/ada-lovelace-day-2019.html).
-You can read more about the *Tech Role Models* initiative in Norwegian [here](https://www.digi.no/artikler/patricia-aas-arrangerer-pris-for-kvinner-som-faktisk-jobber-i-it/471216).

 {% assign rolemodel1 = site.data.rolemodels.rolemodel %}
 {% assign rolemodel2 = site.data.rolemodels.rolemodel %}